Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 - Use ```/bindloggingtocategory``` to make a category in a discord server, where the titanfall servers will log too
 - Use ```/rconchangeuserallowed``` to add a user (probably yourself) to rcon list
-- Use ```/blindglobalchannel``` if you intend to use the globalchannel message stuff. (titanfall servers can optionally choose to send a message to it, for example bans can be sent here)
+- Use ```/bindchannel``` if you intend to use leaderboards, globalchannel, and commandlogging. these go in seperate channels.
 - Use ```/help``` to see commands